 Regan previously served on the faculties of Canterbury University (Christchurch, New Zealand) and Binghamton University (New York), where he directed the Center on Democratic Performance.
 He is the author of Sixteen Million One: Understanding Civil War (Paradigm, 2010), a finalist in the Grawemeyer Competition for Ideas that Improve World Order.
 He also authored Civil Wars and Foreign Powers (University of Michigan, 2000), and Organizing Societies for War (Praeger, 1994).
 He has published articles in the Journal of Peace Research, the Journal of Conflict Resolution, the Journal of Politics, Conflict Management and Peace Science, and other journals.

-Regan has been a Visiting Research Fellow at the Kroc Institute, a Fulbright research fellow at the Peace Research Institute of Oslo, Norway, and a visiting faculty member at Bogacizi University in Istanbul.
-He has served on the editorial boards of the International Studies Quarterly, Journal of Peace Research, Conflict Management and Peace Science, Civil Wars, and International Interactions.
-He serves on the advisory board of the International Studies Intensive Series of Paradigm Press and the advisory board of the Correlates of War Project.
-He is the President Elect of the Peace Science Society (International).
+Regan has been a Visiting Research Fellow at the Kroc Institute, a Fulbright research fellow at the Peace Research Institute in Oslo, Norway, and a visiting faculty member at Bogacizi University in Istanbul.
+He has served on the editorial boards of International Studies Quarterly, the Journal of Peace Research, Conflict Management and Peace Science, Civil Wars, and International Interactions.
+He was the President of the Peace Science Society (International) from 2012-13.